 Part I of the Results section further summarizes the station- and forest-specific demographic patterns (Appendices 4 and 5, respectively) and outlines avian conservation concerns at each of the seven national forests for those species effectively monitored by the MAPS program.
-The goal of this section is to identify species of management concern in each national forest, the stations at which they are effectively monitored and the stations at which monitoring might be discontinued.
-We also identified stations at which management might be applied to reverse declines, however, it is unlikely that such management will be implemented given the need for environmental impact assessments.
-Instead we hope that existing plans that might affect the station can be brought forward.
-Otherwise, these stations may be relocated to locations where management has already been implemented or soon will be.
+The goal of this section is to identify species of management concern in each national forest, the stations at which they are effectively monitored, the stations at which management might be applied to reverse declines, and the stations at which monitoring might be discontinued.

 Part II of the Results then provides detailed descriptions and discussion of species-specific management recommendations derived from the species-landscape models constructed in this study (see Appendix 6) as well as a discussion of existing recommendations extracted from the literature.
-We refer to the kinds of management that might help reverse the observed population declines.
+We refer to the kinds of management that might help reverse the observed population declines, the existing management strategies and cutting regimes that are practiced in each national forest, and possible future management strategies that have already been discussed with land managers of particular national forests.

-Part I : Summary of demographic analyses
+Part I: Summary of demographic analyses